bast/software-development-toolbox/doc/exercises/tdd.rst

  - Create a test for this function/routine using pytest or nose or Google Test or pFUnit depending on your language.
  - Check that the test fails (since the function is not implemented/finished).
  - Commit the function and its test.
- - Create a .travis.yml file based on provided examples and commit it.
+ - Create a .travis.yml file based on provided examples (below) and commit it.
  - Push to GitHub.
  - Fix the function/routine until the test passes.
  - Commit and push the working function/routine.